-Landfilling operations were modified beginning in 2016 and continuing through mid-2020 such that the outside slope areas were filled first thereby allowing operations to work behind a soil covered, trash filled berm thus eliminating visual exposure to the communities.
-After June of 2020, active landfilling was performed within Phase 12.
-While building outside slope areas during the first half of 2020, El Sobrante stockpiled cover soil near the outside slope so that it can be deployed as rapidly as possible to reduce visual impacts of the working face.
+In 2021 active landfilling was performed only within Phase 12.
+While building outside slope areas during 2021, El Sobrante stockpiled cover soil near the outside slope so that it can be deployed as rapidly as possible to reduce visual impacts of the working face.
 Finally, a series of measures were taken to provide additional partial shielding, including rotating the working face so that only the smaller dimension of the working face "rectangle" was directed to the outer slope, more immediate placement of cover soil at locations to block visibility, and the use of litter fencing.